1224AmOgH/DSO_Blog/seminar_blog_full.md

 **When Is It Useful?**

-<p>This method may be helpful for quick demos or rough filtering, especially if computational resources are limited.
+<p style="text-align: justify;"> This method may be helpful for quick demos or rough filtering, especially if computational resources are limited.
 However, it lacks the robustness and interpretability needed for broader use making it a good baseline to compare against smarter models. </p>

 **Technique 2: Object Detection with a Custom YOLOv7 Model**